Finding the Perfect Wig for Your Face Shape: A Complete Guide

 Wash your wig with products designed for synthetic or human hair wigs.

-Store it on a wig stand to maintain shape.
+Store it on a wig stand to maintain its shape.

 Avoid excessive heat unless your wig is heat-resistant.